 I used to tell prospective students that when choosing a college, every time they come back, they should feel like they are coming home.
 Like many other alumni, the decision to serve my alma mater was an easy one.
 As a Luther student, I studied English and Social Work while working in the Diversity Center.
 Through my work here, I decided to study Student Affairs and earned an additional Certificate in Social Justice at Iowa State University.
 I enjoy encouraging students to think of new ideas and using their interests to create meaningful experiences and connections with others.
 In my spare time, I enjoy dancing, reading, and making jewelry.

 I am the first to tell students that one never knows what you're going to be when you "grow up".
 As a student of biology and later outdoor education, it's somewhat surprising that I have worked as an international education professional for almost 20 years.
 The time I spend with international and multicultural students and the opportunities I have for personal travel and exploration create in me a desire to know and try to understand the many cultures we have represented at Luther.
-The educator side of me loves to help, to teach, and to empower students to take risks, to advocate for themselves and to grow here at Luther and beyond.
+The educator side of me loves to help, teach, and empower students to take risks, to advocate for themselves, and to grow here at Luther and beyond.
 I especially love hearing from our alums about what they're now doing to make our world a better place.